paulshuker/coppafisher/docs/omp.md

 [register](overview.md#register) for image-alignment and [call spots](overview.md#call-spots) for dataset-accurate representation of each gene's unique barcode: its bled code, $\mathbf{B}$.

-OMP produces a coefficient image for every pixel and every gene by cycling through steps 1-3.
+A coefficient image is produced for every pixel and every gene by iterating through steps 1-3.
 Then, the final gene reads are found in step 4.

 ## Definitions